 our goal: to ensure that all students who seek the opportunity are able to complete a high-quality, affordable postsecondary education that leads to a sustaining career.

 At A Glance

-A college education is the gateway to the American middle class, with college graduates earning substantially more than those without a degree.
-But low-income students are 28% less likely to finish college than those in higher income brackets, and the education gap is widening.
+A college education is the gateway to the American middle class, with college graduates earning as much as 65 percent more than those with only a high school education.
+But many who want to attend college cannot afford it.

 The foundation works with educators, researchers, technologists, foundations, policymakers, and other partners to help public colleges and universities affordably and efficiently guide more low-income students to degree completion.

-Our Postsecondary Success strategy, updated in 2012, is led by Daniel Greenstein, director, and is part of the foundation’s United States Division.
+Our Postsecondary Success strategy is led by Daniel Greenstein, director, and is part of the foundation’s United States Division.